-Recently, this same high-rise building is home to the hotel Ramada Apollo Amsterdam Centre, whose name and allure contrast sharply with Zanstra’s artwork.
-Inside the walls of the hotel, the principle of hospitality is central; it is dictated what we ought to think about it (pleasant) and any critical note will be muffled, out of politeness.
+This same high-rise building is recently home to the hotel Ramada Apollo Amsterdam Centre, whose name and allure contrast sharply with Zanstra’s artwork.
+Inside the hotel walls, the principle of hospitality is central; it is dictated what we ought to think about it (pleasant), and any critical note will be silenced out of politeness.

 Outside where the work is, but where title and creator are kept out of sight, the reality is harsher.
 No matter how many times you walk around the sculpture with its concrete geometrical shapes, it really will never be ‘pleasant’.

 Artwork title translated to English: Without Title (Untitled)

 6. André Volten – Constructie met I-balken (1968)

 André Volten (b.
 1995–2002 NL) was a sculptor with many artworks spread across Amsterdam, and he is seen as one of the most important Dutch sculptors after 1945.

 In 1902 a book of Dutch idioms and proverbs, collected and edited by Frederik August Stoett, was published.
 Volten collected and numbered all the proverbs he could find.